AlandSailingRobots/sailing_simulator/README.md

 Then launch the python code [sailing_simulator/simulation_main.py](sailing_simulator/simulation_main.py):

-    $ ./simulation_main.py [Boat] [AIS traffic]
+    $ ./simulation_main.py [config] [AIS traffic]

-The two arguments only accept 0 or 1 as its value:

-  * Boat: 0 = simulating with Janet (Sail), 1 = ASPire (Wingsail)
+* `[config]` - Optional:  This is the path to the simulation config file, if no path is included, the simulator will default to Simu_config_0.json
-  * AIS traffic: 0 = simulating without traffic, 1 = with traffic
+* `AIS traffic`: 0 = simulating without traffic, 1 = with traffic

 ## Simulator Configuration

-The configuration file controls the starting position of the ASV, as well as how often the simulator will send update messages and simulated traffic.
+The configuration file set the ASV configuration, the starting position of the ASV, the simulator frequency, as well as the sending frequency of the messages and simulated traffic.

+### ASV Configuration file

+`"boat_config"`: Path to the boat configuration file.
+The boat configuration file set the type and the physics parameters of the simulated boat.
+Inside the boat configuration file :
+ * `"boat_type"`: 0 = simulating with Janet (Sail), 1 = ASPire (Wingsail)
+ * physics parameters

 ### ASV State

 The ASV's initial state is controlled by 4 configurable variables

-    * "lat_origin" : A double, controls the starting latitude
+* `"lat_origin"` : A double, controls the starting latitude
-    * "lon_origin": A double, controls the starting longitude
+* `"lon_origin"`: A double, controls the starting longitude
-    * "wind_direction": A integer in degrees, controls the wind direction
+* `"wind_direction"`: A integer in degrees, controls the wind direction
-    * "wind_speed": A integer in metres, controls the winds speed
+* `"wind_speed"`: A integer in metres, controls the winds speed

 ### Message Updates

-    * "boat_update_ms": A integer in milliseconds, controls how often boat state messages are sent out
+* `"boat_update_ms"`: A integer in milliseconds, controls how often boat state messages are sent out
-    * "ais_update_ms": A integer in milliseconds, controls how often AIS contact messages are sent out
+* `"ais_update_ms"`: A integer in milliseconds, controls how often AIS contact messages are sent out

 ### Simulated Marine traffic